 The Equalities Team

-The QMUCU team includes two Equalities officers: kitt price (SED) and Yasmin Ibrahim (SBM) and one Black Members Rep: Sadhvi Dar (SBM).
+The QMUCU team includes two Equalities officers: kitt price (SED) and Yasmin Ibrahim (SBM); a Black Members Rep: Sadhvi Dar (SBM); and an LGBT Members Rep: Mustafa Ozturk (SBM).

 We have vacancies for the following reps: Women members, LGBT members and Disabled members.
 If you are interested in getting involved, please contact Yasmin or kitt or send a message to firstname.lastname@example.org.